Geary County Transfer on Death Deed Form

 Are these forms guaranteed to be recordable in Geary County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Geary County that you need to transfer you would only need to order our forms once for all of your properties in Geary County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Geary County you only need to order once.

 Kansas enacted its statutory transfer on death deeds in 1997.
 These nontestamentary, nonprobate conveyances are governed by K.S.A.
 59-3501 (2012) et seq.
 Nontestamentary means that the transfer is not included in or affected by the owner's last will and testament.
 Nonprobate means that the property's change in title occurs outside the probate process.